Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Introduction

-However, to minimise confounding factors, we focus on one-shot (i.e., non-sequential) problems.
-Specifically, we investigate the representational power of various network architectures on a series of one-shot games that require a high level of coordination.
+Furthermore, we extend the scope of this investigation beyond agent-wise factorizations usually investigated by deep MARL methods, showing the great advantages these ``higher-order'' factorization can bring both in terms of learning accuracy and sample efficiency, even when only few agents are comprised into each factor.
+To minimise confounding factors, we focus on one-shot (i.e., non-sequential) problems \cite{gt} and a stationary uniform sampling of the actions.
+Specifically, we investigate the learning power of various network architectures on a series of one-shot games that require a high level of coordination.
+Some of these games have an underlying factored structure (that we do not assume to be known in advance) and some do not.
 Despite their simplicity, these games capture many of the crucial problems that arise in the multi-agent setting, such as an exponential number of joint actions.
-While good performance in such one-shot settings does not necessarily imply good performance in the sequential setting, the converse is certainly true: any limitations we find in one shot settings would imply even greater limitations in corresponding sequential settings.
-Thus, assessing the accuracy of various representations in one-shot problems is a key step towards understanding and improving deep MARL techniques.
+As our results show, factored methods prove extremely effective on a variety of such games, achieving correct reconstruction even on those games that do not present a true underlying factored structure, and outperforms both independent learners and joint approaches in terms of learning speed.
+These benefits are even more apparent when the size of such systems grows larger, and a completely centralized solution proves impractical or even infeasible.
+Thus, an empirical evaluation to assess the accuracy of various representations in one-shot problems is key to understanding and improving deep MARL techniques, and our takeaways can help the community in taking informed decisions when developing solutions for multi-agent systems.
+We also discuss additional links to standard sequential MARL in Section \ref{sec:discussion}, as well as depicting some possible future directions to further clarify our understanding of action-value functions in this setting.